 The official cultural cooperation is based on a bilateral Agreement on Cultural Cooperation dated April 1983.
 The Embassy coordinates the work of the various German cultural institutions in the Philipppines and maintains close contacts with numerous cultural and scientific institutions, groups and artists.
-It also organizes chamber music concerts with Filipino and German artists at the Ambassador’s residence or other venues.

 In the recent past, academic and scientific cooperation was further enhanced through additional cooperation agreements between universities, joint research projects and exchange of scientific personnel.
 So far, over 300 students and scientists from the Philippines have received scholarships from either the German Academic Exchange Service (DAAD) or the Alexander-von-Humboldt Foundation (AvH).
 Every year about 20 new scholarships are awarded in the different programmes.
 There is currently one German visiting professor at the University of the Philippines Diliman (European Language Department) who is supported by the DAAD.
 In addition, there are several so called short-term lectureships supported by the DAAD in the Philippines.